Can You Grow Cover Crops Alongside Main Crops?

 These are the circumstances in which I would recommend interspersing cover crops with a diversity of main crops.
 I call this the polycrop jungle strategy.

-Let's not forget about the climbing cover crops such as cow peas and hairy vetch.
+Let's not forget about the climbing cover crops such as cowpea and hairy vetch.
 Both of these will do great on a trellis.
 I find that trellising my cover crops lets me get them out of the way, utilizing practically zero square footage, and provides me continuous nitrogen-rich chop and drop to mulch my soil with.